Alvaro-Kothe/earthquake-hazzard/README.md

 This project implements a data pipeline using the [USGS Earthquake API](https://www.usgs.gov/programs/earthquake-hazards) to ingest, process, and visualize global earthquake data in a dashboard.

+The dashboard aids to visualize where the earthquakes occurs around the globe, countries and continents with the most severe earthquakes, and how the earthquakes magnitudes changes over time.

 ## Dashboard Components

 <!-- TODO: Add images or a GIF demonstrating the dashboard's interactivity -->